gettek/azure-bicep-demo/vm-windows-adds/README.md

 ## Encoding the Custom Script

-Created a Base64 encoded value of the custom script will avoid the need for storing/obtaining from another source such Storage Account.
+Creating a Base64 encoded value of the custom script will avoid the need for storing/obtaining from another source such Storage Account.
 This will be decoded back once the extension executes locally on the vm.

 ```powershell
 $virtualMachineExtensionCustomScriptEncoded = ([Convert]::ToBase64String([System.Text.Encoding]::UTF8.GetBytes($(Get-Content -Path .\setup.ps1 -Raw))))